TeachBooks/bridging_mechanics/book/week_1/session_1/intro.md

 Try to do this exercise on your own.
 If you cannot proceed, you're free to discuss the exercise with your fellow students and the teacher.
 If you do so, indicate how this helped you so that it's clear which topics you do or do not master.

 Afterwards, you're test will be scanned so that I can have some insights in your performance as well.
-[However, you'll be asked to grade your test yourself on paper using the provided model-answer as a preparation for the lesson on Friday.
-During that lesson we'll discuss the results to identify which topics you should spend more time on during this quarter](homework1.3)
+However, you'll be asked to grade your test yourself on paper using the provided model-answer as a [preparation](homework1.3) for the lesson on Friday.
+During that lesson we'll discuss the results to identify which topics you should spend more time on during this quarter.